DataMilie/DataMilie/README.md

 👋 Hi !
-I’m DataMilie, a French student in computer science at ESILV in La Defense.
+I’m Emilie, a French student in computer science at ESILV in La Defense.

 👀 I am interested in data processing and artificial intelligence.